grantcolley/battleships/README.md

 I added the missing projects manually.

 ## Prompt 2.
-Make unit tests discoverable
+Ensure the unit tests are discoverable and runnable
 ```
 I have added `Battleships.Tests.csproj` to the solution but the unit tests are not discoverable.
 Fix this.
 ```

 The agent failed to identify and fix the problem.
-I had to manually upgrade the nuget test packages for the tests to run.
+I had to manually upgrade the `nuget` test packages for the tests to discoverable and runnable.

 ## Prompt 3.
-Add start up routine and user input logic to `Program.cs`
+Add startup routine and user‑input handling logic to `Program.cs`
 ```
 Program.cs is empty but it is responsible for:
 - Loads the input file.